jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part1-ResearchAndFindingData.md

 * Study from earlier this year on [global temperature over the last 10,000 years](https://phys.org/news/2021-01-holocene-temperature-affirms-role-greenhouse.html)

 Keep your notes file open while reading and add sources, thoughts, or areas you might want to research.
 The readings don't cover every possible take on the topic of climate change, so this is just a starting point.

-### Watch `chart.js` tutorials
-Our main tool this semester will be creating web-based graphics using the Javascript library `chart.js`.
-Some weeks we'll be doing code demos as a group, but they will also be available as code examples you can run and as videos.

-This week, please watch the videos in this playlist: [coming soon]()

-You can find the code examples used here: [coming soon]()

-We'll build on these demos next week by loading your data from a file automatically and add some extra functionality!

 ### Find data to work with